-We have performed a limited assurance engagement on the sustainability information of the 4 sustainability KPIs and 3 sustainability inked loan KPIs of CitizenM Holding B.V. (hereafter "CitizenM" or "the Company") for 2023 at Amsterdam as seen in Ampa A
+We have performed a limited assurance engagement on the sustainability information of the 4 sustainability key performance indicators (KPIs) of CitizenM Holding B.V. (hereafter "CitizenM" or "the Company") included in chapter 'environmental social and governance' of the accompanying integrated report (hereafter: the sustainability information).